<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 CORPORATE TRANSACTIONS & COMPLIANCE BLOG

-Singapore Subsidiary Vs. Singapore Branch Office: Key Differences
+Singapore Subsidiary vs. Singapore Branch Office: Key Differences

-A foreign company keen to conduct business in Singapore may choose between two major types of legal entities, namely a Singapore branch office or a subsidiary company.
-Depending on the type of legal entity, key considerations such as annual compliance requirements and tax treatments may vary significantly.
+What this means: Depending on the type of legal entity, key considerations such as annual compliance requirements and tax treatments may vary significantly.
 It is, therefore, crucial for foreign enterprises to choose the type of legal entity properly so as to avoid any undesired regulatory or cost issues.

 A Singapore Branch Office